hash-d/skupper-test-images/README.md

-Finally, the third one also allows for the running of tests on disconnected clusters, which cannot access the original locations of these dependencies to download them (as they have no external Internet access.
-The operation allows for copying the list of images from our quay repo into another repo.
+Finally, the third one also allows for the running of tests on disconnected clusters, which cannot access the original locations of these dependencies to download them (as they have no external Internet access).
+The operation allows for copying the list of images from our Quay repo into another repo.

 This allows for the test dependencies to be copied to the disconnected cluster's local repository, from where the cluster can access them.
 Additional